Glen Highland Farm

 Being the primary caretaker for senior dogs proves both challenging and rewarding, but Jos would not have it any other way… As a rescue colleague put it, “The hardest job you will ever have, but also the one you will love the most.”

 Jos also managed the Getaway vacation for 8 years, helping to grow the business and becoming a familiar face to several hundreds of dog lovers and their dogs that vacationed at the Farm every summer.
-With the sale of the vacation business and the move of Glen Highland to Virginia in 2020, Jos looks forward to a continued focus on rescue work with senior dogs, spending winters without a down parka and enjoying time with GH alum Livy age 9.
+With the sale of the vacation business and the move of Glen Highland to Virginia in 2020, Jos looks forward to a continued focus on rescue work with senior dogs, dusting off the art supplies and enjoying time with GH alum Livy age 10.

 Shelley Kinser